-River Source provides landscape assessment, site mapping, project design and implementation, monitoring the effectiveness of restoration work and grant writing.
+River Source provides landscape assessment, site mapping, project design and build, plus monitoring the effectiveness of restoration work and community green team nurturing for long-term stewardship of ecological restoration sites.
 We have over 20 years of working with tribes, ranchers, local and state agencies, and conservation and volunteer groups.

 In some cases the area can benefit from revegetation such as pole planting with willows, river bank stabilization with wood posts or rocks, or revisioning and changing how land use occurs in the area with fencing.
 See our most recent pole planting guide for a “how to”.

 Our partners Aaron Kauffman of Southwest Urban Hydrology, have designed and implemented innovative bioretention basins in Santa Fe parking lots.
 Their work capitalizes on opportunities throughout the community to capture rainwater, utilize the water where it falls, and create a beautiful space that was previously underutilized and under appreciated.
 The image here by Paul Navrot shows how bioretention ponds can have numerous positive impacts for people and nature at the same time.

 River Source is a member of the Rainwater Resource Partners, a Santa Fe-based collaborative.